sardonicism-04/TheReposterminator/doc/subreddit-config.md

 - A post is caught as a repost, matching 3 other posts, with similarities 96, 92, 100

 In this case, the post will **not** be automatically removed, because the *least similar match* has a similarity rating that is below the configured threshold.

+`autoremove_reply`
+**Default: true**
+This option controls whether or not TheReposterminator will reply to auto-removed submissions with a comment.

+When set to `true`, removed posts will be responded to with the following message:

+> *Your post has been automatically removed due to being detected as a repost.*